 We consider three scenarios in which suspicious moves occur.
-In these scenarios, persuader X gives dishonest arguments so that she tries to make the opponent Y to believe a subject argument.
+In these scenarios, persuader X gives dishonest arguments so that she tries to make the opponent Y believe a subject argument.
 The opponent Y may suspect X's argument and point out the deception, X tries to give an excuse against Y's pointing out.
 These scenarios show how the opponent Y reveals X's dishonest arguments using her prediction.

 Let $\mathcal{AF}X^{d_0}$ and $\mathcal{PAF}X^{d_0}$ be X's argumentation framework and Y's prediction of X's argumentation framework given at an initial state.
-For simplicity, we assume in these scenarios that no new arguments can be derived from the argument put forward at each move.
+For simplicity, we assume that no new arguments are caused to be generated but only a given argument in each move may be added, in these scenarios.